gvwilson/sensibleadventures/nardica/nardica.md

-Without waiting for an answer, he handed her a bulky black box with a flip-up handle on its lid and stooped to pick up its two identical twins from the ground.
+Without waiting for an answer, he handed her a bulky black box with a flip-up handle on its lid and stooped to pick up its two identical twins.

-"What's this?"
-Iffy asked.

-"My tools,"
-Wales said briskly.
-"Now, off we go."

-"But---wait!"
-Iffy hurried after him,
-the toolbox bumping against her leg.

-Wales paused a moment to let her catch up.
-A few dew-drops of sweat glistened on his forehead.
-"This the gear the *Taroona* bikkies upped from you?"
+"What---?"
-Iffy puffed.
+Iffy started to ask.

-Wales nodded.
-"Everything that matters."
-Tiny lights danced briefly across the silvery rectangle in his left template.
+"Ssh!"
-He looked up at the growing flock of drones.
+Wales cut her off and looked up at the drones circling overhead.
-"Come on---they've called for reinforcements."

-Even as he spoke,
+Without warning,
+their buzzing stopped
+and they dropped out of the sky.

+"Oy!
+That weren't us!" the *Taroona*'s captain shouted, but it was too late.
+As the Marines' sidekick drones clattered and cracked on the cobblestones, the sergeant blew his whistle.
+His squad's programming kicked in.
+As one, they charged the sailors in front of them.
 Iffy heard the sizzling crack of a shock stick.
 Someone shouted an obscenity,
 and suddenly people were running past her